Building Supportive Relationships

 • Get acquainted early in the year, either by note, phone, in-school conferences, welcome meetings or home visits.
 Keep first meetings positive.

-• Keep parents informed about your policies and goals.
+• Keep parents informed about your policies and goals (rather than a list of rules).
 If you have certain specific requirements about how you want work done, when assignments are due, or other boundaries or follow-through intentions they may have some questions about, let them know ahead of time.

 • Keep them informed about your classroom projects and practices.
 For example: If you are doing a special program, or allowing new behavior options—like leaving the class to work in the library or sitting on the floor to read or do special assignments—let the parents know.